What we have to offer

-Design Workshops offer the applicant and their design team the opportunity to work with the Council's specialists on development proposals at pre-application stage through a collaborative approach.
-This can help ensure that the design takes into account national and local planning policies and guidance and maximizes the potential of the site.
+Design Workshops offer the applicant and their design team the opportunity to work with our specialists on development proposals at pre-application stage through a collaborative approach.
+This can help ensure that the design takes into account national and local planning policies and guidance and maximises the potential of the site.

-At the Design Workshop, developers would normally table a preliminary sketch containing a basic layout to allow the Council's specialists to further develop the concept with the applicant's design team.
+At the Design Workshop, developers would normally table a preliminary sketch containing a basic layout to allow our specialists to further develop the concept with the applicant's design team.

 The Design Workshop provides an opportunity for collaborative working between all parties to explore and agree on the best design solutions for particular issues at an early stage.